ben-cassese/squishyplanet/README.md

-# squishyplanet
+# bulge
-Transits of non-spherical exoplanets
+A package for dealing with non-spherical exoplanets

+WIP!